-The recent lockdown has had a profound impact on our needs and desires for our home space.
+The impact of COVID has had a profound impact on our needs and desires for our home space.
 While we love our children dearly, I’m seeing many parents hoping not to see them for a week or two!
 Separate rooms for adults and children is top of the agenda, as are home offices – not one but two, allowing privacy and confidentiality for adults on zoom calls.
-This change of circumstances has brought a boom in the house sales, and extensions.
+This change of circumstances has brought a boom in house sales, and extensions.

 Berkshire based architect Philip Wadge talked about the current requirements and design trends he’s seeing in response to changing household needs.

 What requests are you now receiving post lockdown?